A CORNERSTONE OF CONSTRUCTION AND SUSTAINABLE EXCELLENCE

 The above calculation gives us a measure of the power losses within equipment and the efficiencies of equipment.
 The more efficient the equipment and the lower the losses, the closer we can get to a 1 to 1 PUE ratio.

-Having an expert Commissioning team will ensure all power metering equipment is operating correctly and analyse the results to ensure the Basis of Design (BOD) criteria are being met.
+Having an expert Commissioning team will ensure all power metering equipment is operating correctly and analyze the results to ensure the Basis of Design (BOD) criteria are being met.

 Water Usage Effectiveness (WUE)

-WUE is the annual site water usage in litres / IT equipment energy usage in kilowatt hours(Kwh).
+WUE is the annual site water usage in liters / IT equipment energy usage in kilowatt hours(Kwh).

 The breakdown of total water usage can be categorized as follows: